hytsang/tensorflow-specialization-1/README.md

 # tensorflow-specialization
-My practice codes for learning TensorFlow
+My journey on learning how to use TensorFlow for deep learning